History of Palm Springs

 © History Oasis

-As more homes, businesses, and farms sprang up in the desert community, demand for water intensified.
+Homes, businesses, and farms sprang up in the 20th century, leading to intense demand for water in the desert.

-The diversion of water drained these riparian habitats, leaving creek beds dusty and dry.
+The drainage of the water left the creek beds dusty and dry.

-Tahquitz Canyon lost over 75% of its streamflow, severely reducing this desert refuge.
+Tahquitz Canyon lost over 75% of its streamflow.

-Species like the federally endangered southwestern willow flycatcher could no longer nest in the vanished streamside habitats they depended on.
+The endangered southwestern willow flycatcher could no longer nest in the habitats it relied on.

 IN THE 1950S, THE CITY OFFICIALLY BANNED LGBTQ INDIVIDUALS AS PART OF A "MORAL CRACKDOWN"